 Research integrity requires not only that reported conclusions are based on accurately recorded data or observations but that all relevant observations are reported.
 It is considered a breach of research integrity to fail to report data that contradict or merely fail to support the reported conclusions, including the purposeful withholding of information about confounding factors.
 If some data should be disregarded for a stated reason, confirmed by an approved statistical test for neglecting outliers, the reason should be stated in the published accounts.
 A large background of negative results must be reported.
 Any intentional or reckless disregard for the truth in reporting observations may be considered to be an act of research misconduct.

-Research data obtained in studies performed at the University by employees of the University are not the property of the researcher who generated or observed them or even of the principal investigator of the research group.
-They belong to the University, which can be held accountable for the integrity of the data even if the researchers have left the University.
-Another reason for the University’s claim to ownership of research data is that the University, not the individual researcher, is the grantee of sponsored research awards.
+Research data obtained in studies performed at the institute by employees of the institute are not the property of the researcher who generated or observed them or even of the principal investigator of the research group.
+They belong to the institute, which can be held accountable for the integrity of the data even if the researchers have left the institute.
+Another reason for the institute’s claim to ownership of research data is that the institute, not the individual researcher, is the grantee of sponsored research awards.
 Reasonable access to data, however, should normally not be denied to any member of the research group in which the data were collected.
 If there is any possibility that a copyright or patent application might emerge from the group project, a written agreement within the group should specify the rights, if any, of each member of the group to the intellectual property.
 A researcher who has made a finding which may be patentable should file an Invention Disclosure with the Office of Technology Management.